darioseidl/demo-2102/README.md

 Start the project and run the Gradle task `test`.

-The `patchExample` test fails with a 400 bad request.
+With the default `DomainObjetcReader`, the `patchExample` test fails with a 400 bad request.

-Uncomment the `domainObjectReaderCustomizer` in `JacksonConfig` to replace the `DomainObjectReader` with `CustomDomainObjectReader` and run the tests again.
+With the `CustomDomainObjectReader` the test passes.
-The test passes now.

 See the comments in `CustomDomainObjectReader`.